Clair3M/Software-Sys-Dev-Test-Program/README.md

 # Software Systems Test Program
 This is a testing program built for the course at University of Guelph Software Systems Development and Integration (CIS*2750).
-The tests are all build using C.
+The tests are all written using C.

 ## Coverage
 The current test coverage is quite low.
 Only a few functions have test cases and those functions are not thoroughly tested.